corsodr/link-preview-api/README.md

 This is v1 of a link preview API.

-The API takes a URL and returns the following link preview data:
+The API takes a URL and returns the following link preview data if it exists:
+- url
+- domain
 - title
 - favicon
 - description
 - image